JanDitzen/xtbreak/README.md

 Python cannot be combined with unbalanced panels.
 It uses the standard inverter from numpy (linalg.inv), the pseudo-inverse (linalg.pinv) or SVD decomposition (scipy.linalg.svd).
 Differences between results obtained with and without the Python option may occur for ill-conditioned or (nearly) invertible matrices.

-**xtbreak** checks if the Python and required packages (numpy, scipy, xarray and pandas) are installed.
+**xtbreak** checks if the Python and required packages (numpy, scipy, xarray and joblib) are installed.
 The option python can only be used with Stata 16 or later.

 # 6. Unbalanced Data

 **xtbreak** allows for unbalanced panels when using panel data.
 Pure time series data (i.e. data with only one cross-section) with gaps is not allowed.
 In the case of unbalanced panels, the degree of freedom adjustment for the sup F(s) statistic are adjusted.

-While **xtbreak**  kallows for unbalanced data, results should be taken with extra caution.
+While **xtbreak**  allows for unbalanced data, results should be taken with extra caution.
 The underlying assumption is that the break dates are the same for all units, including those with gaps in the data.
 The break date estimation can be biased if data is very unbalanced, that is if a large number of time periods are missing for multiple units.
 Care is also required if estimated breaks coincide with the start or end of unbalanced panels.
 We strongly recommend to investigate the SSRs using estat ssr after an estimation with a single break point to identify increases or decreases in the estimated SSRs.

-The option noreweigh avoids to reweigh time-individual errors for the calculation of the SSR to artificially increase the SSR of unabalanced sections of the panel.
+The option noreweigh avoids to reweigh time-individual errors for the calculation of the SSR to artificially increase the SSR of unbalanced sections of the panel.
 Results with this options should be used indicative.

 # 7. Examples

 ## Time Series

 This example was presented in similar form at the Stata Conference [2021](https://www.stata.com/meeting/us21/).
 We will try to estimate the breakpoints in the relationship between COVID infections in the US and excess from the virus in 2020 and 2021.
 Weekly data is available on [GitHub](https://github.com/JanDitzen/xtbreak/tree/main/data).
 The variable *deaths* has the deaths from COVID and the variable **cases** contains the number of new covid cases.
-The idea is that initally more people died from COVID because it was a new virus.
+The idea is that initially more people died from COVID because it was a new virus.
 Then medical treatment advanced and vaccines became more available which should decrease deaths.
-On the other hand COVID cases have likely been underreported during the first wave.
+On the other hand COVID cases have likely been under reported during the first wave.
 We assume that there is a lag between the a positive test and death of one week.
 The data is from the [CDC](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36).

 First we load the data into Stata: